makersacademy/airport_challenge/README.md

 - Converting the user stories to objects and messages
 - Creating seperate files for objects and module
 - Feature test in irb
-- Write the unit tests with RSpec before the code base to reach near 100 % coverage
+- Writing the unit tests with RSpec before the code base to reach near 100 % coverage
-- Run Rubocop and Travis CI regularly
+- Running Rubocop and Travis CI regularly

 ## Technologies Used